 We will not contact you for marketing purposes by post, email, and phone or text message if you have told us you do not want to hear from us by any of those channels.
 If the telephone number we hold for you is registered with the Telephone Preference Service (TPS) then we will not contact you on that phone number except for administrative purposes.

-If you choose to send a donation or communication to us by text message we promise to make it clear to you before you text what you are consenting to and provide instructions for how you can opt out.
+If you choose to send a donation or communication to us by text message we promise to make it clear about any charges, and will not contact you further by SMS unless you provide your explicit consent.

 If you unsubscribe from communications from us from any or all of the communication channels mentioned above, then we will update our records to stop further communication as quickly as we can.
 Due to some communications already being in progress at the point you opt out please be aware that it can take up to six weeks for your preferences to be fully implemented.